stuvusIT/ansible_systemd_network/README.md

 ## Detailed Description

+* A key `x` in `systemd_network_confs` causes an INI file `/etc/systemd/networkd.conf.d/x.conf` to be created.
+  Under `systemd.network_confs['x']`,
+  the first-layer keys turn into INI sections, the second-layer keys turn into INI properties and the values thereunder turn into the respective INI values.

 * A key `x` in `systemd_network_netdevs` causes an INI file `/etc/systemd/network/x.netdev` to be created.
   By default it contains: